-We have a high-speed journey down the West Coast Main Line to Carnforth, hauled by a blue Class 86 electric locomotive.
-We then enjoy a circular steam tour from Carnforth outwards via the Cumbria Coast to Carlisle and back via the scenic Shap Fells.
+We have a high-speed journey down the West Coast Main Line to Carlisle, hauled by a blue class 86 electric locomotive.
+We then enjoy a steam hauled tour from Carlisle back to Carnforth via the Cumbria Coast.
+We return from Carnforth to London behind our blue electric locomotive.

 *Passengers from Watford Junction will travel to Milton Keynes by service train to join our train.

 **Passengers from Northampton will travel to and from Rugby by service train to join our train.

 Premier Dining includes a full English breakfast and four course dinner silver served at your seat.

 First Class includes morning tea or coffee with a bacon/breakfast roll, a Danish pastry and an afternoon service of tea or coffee with a savoury of the day followed by a scone with butter and jam.

 Standard Class includes a reserved seat usually at a table for four.